Barack Obama Sr.: Early life

-Barack Obama Sr. was born in 1934 in Rachuonyo District on the shores of Lake Victoria just outside Kendu Bay, British Kenya, at the time a colony and protectorate of the British Empire.
+Barack Obama Sr. was born in 1934 in Rachuonyo District on the shores of Lake Victoria just outside Kendu Bay, Kenya, at the time a colony and protectorate of the British Empire.
 He was raised in the village of Nyang'oma Kogelo, Siaya District, Nyanza Province.
-His family are members of the Luo ethnic group.

-His father was Onyango (later Hussein) Obama (c.
-1895–1979), and his mother was Habiba Akumu Nyanjango (c.
-1918–2006) of Karabondi, Kenya, Onyango's second wife.
-They had two daughters and a son together, Barack Obama (Sr.).
-After Akumu separated from Onyango and left the family in 1945, her three children were raised by Onyango's third wife, Sarah Ogwel of Kogelo.
+His family were members of the Luo people.
+His father was Onyango Obama, and his mother was Habiba Akumu Nyanjango (c.
+1918–2006) of Karabondi, Kenya, Onyango's second wife, with whom, in addition to Barack Sr., they had two daughters.
+After his mother left the family in 1945, the three children were raised by Onyango's third wife, Sarah Ogwel of Kogelo.

-As a young man, Onyango Obama traveled widely, enlisting in the British colonial forces and visiting Europe, India, and Zanzibar.
-There, he converted from Roman Catholicism to Islam and took the name Hussein.
-He became a cook for missionaries and a local herbalist in Nairobi.

-The Times of London, relying on statements by Obama's third wife, Sarah Onyango Obama, 87, reported that in 1949, after becoming more politically active, Obama was jailed by the British for two years for suspicion of supplying military information to the Kenyan independence movement, owing to "His job as a cook to a British army officer."
-According to Sarah, Obama was subjected to beatings and abuse that left him with physical scars and a loathing of the British.
-David Maraniss' 2012 biography of President Barack Obama states that his grandfather Obama did not participate in the insurrections; nor was he ever imprisoned by the British during the uprising.
-He continued to be trusted by white Kenyans.
+As a young man, Onyango enlisted in the British Colonial Auxiliary Forces and visited Europe, India and Zanzibar where he converted from Roman Catholicism to Orthodox Islam, changing his name to Hussein.
+The Times alleged, based on statements from his third wife Sarah, that Onyango was jailed by British colonial authorities during the Mau Mau rebellion after being suspected of supplying information to Kenya Land and Freedom Army (KFLA) insurgents and was subject to abuse while imprisoned which resulted in several physical scars and made him "loathe the British".
+However, in his 2012 biography of Barack Obama, American writer David Maraniss claimed that Onyango did not support the KFLA during the Mau Mau rebellion and wasn't imprisoned by the British, and continued to be trusted by colonial authorities.

-When Obama (Sr.) was about six years old and attending a Christian missionary school, he converted from Islam to Anglicanism when strongly encouraged by the staff.
-He changed his name from "Baraka" to "Barack".
-Obama (Sr.) later became an atheist, believing that religion was mere superstition.

-While still living near Kendu Bay, Obama (Sr.) attended Gendia Primary School.
+When Obama Sr. was about six years old and attending a Christian missionary school, he converted from Islam to Anglicanism when strongly encouraged by the staff, and changed his name from "Baraka" to "Barack".
+He later became an atheist, contending that religion was mere superstition.
+While still living near Kendu Bay, Obama Sr. attended Gendia Primary School.
 After his family moved to Siaya District, he transferred to Ng'iya Intermediate School.
 From 1950 to 1953, he studied at Maseno National School, an exclusive Anglican boarding school in Maseno.
 The head teacher, B.L.
 Bowers, described Obama in his records as "very keen, steady, trustworthy and friendly.
-Concentrates, reliable and out-going."

-In 1954 at age 20, Obama (Sr.) married Kezia Aoko in a tribal ceremony in Kenya.
+Concentrates, reliable, and out-going."
+In 1954 at age 20, Obama Sr. married Kezia Aoko in a tribal ceremony in Kenya.
 They had two children, Malik (a.k.a.
-Roy) and Auma, during the early years of their marriage.
+Roy) and Auma.